-Bournemouth (bôrnˈməth) [key], city (1991 pop.
-142,849) and district, Dorset, S central England, on Poole Bay.
+Bournemouth (bôrnˈməth) [key], borough and unitary authority (1991 pop.
+142,849), S central England, on Poole Bay.
 It has grown since the middle of the 19th cent. from a small fishing village in the sheltered, pine-wooded valley of the Bourne to a popular resort and fine-arts center.
 It has an excellent sandy beach, a temperate climate, and numerous parks.
 The writer Mary Shelley is buried in the city's parish churchyard.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.